sarfarazhusain2002/java8/README.md

-# Java 8 - Basics of Lambda Expression, Collections new methods
+# Java 8 - Basic examples of Lambda Expression, Functional Interface & Collections few new methods

 This code provides the Basics of Java 8 like Lambda Expression, Functional Interfaces and new methods added in Collections API.